open-telemetry/opamp-spec/specification.md

 ### PackageStatuses Message

-The PackageStatuses message describes the status of all packages that the agent has or was offered.
+The PackageStatuses message describes the status of all packages that the Agent has or was offered.
 The message has the following structure:

 ```protobuf